Every Time I Die: Low Teens and Radical (2015–2021)

-Breakup and aftermath (2022–present)
+Disbandment and aftermath (2022–present)

-In January 2022, days after canceling a UK tour, a joint statement from Jordan Buckley, Andy Williams, Stephen Micciche, and Clayton Holyoak confirmed the end of the band.
-Several articles surrounding the break-up, including conflicting statements from various band members, were reported in the following weeks.
-The departing four members insinuated that they would continue playing together in some capacity later that month.
-Keith Buckley, meanwhile, completed a six-date spoken word tour of the UK in February 2022 – titled An Evening With Keith Buckley.
+In January 2022, days after canceling a UK tour, a joint statement from Jordan Buckley, Andy Williams, Stephen Micciche, and Clayton Holyoak stated they were leaving the band.
+They retained attorneys who requested that Keith Buckley cease using the band name until everyone had signed a legal separation document.
+Keith said he had been worried the others would try and replace him with another singer.
+Jordan said that was not an option: "There is no replacing Keith which is exactly why we never even gave it a thought.
+Tremendous talent.
+Very gifted."
+The departing four members said that they would continue playing together in some capacity later that month.
+During this time, Keith completed a six-date spoken word tour of the UK in February 2022, titled An Evening With Keith Buckley.
 The tour was hosted by radio DJ Matt Stocks.

-In April 2023, three former band members - Jordan Buckley, Micciche, and Holyoak - announced they had formed a new band, Better Lovers, with Fit for an Autopsy guitarist Will Putney and former Dillinger Escape Plan vocalist Greg Puciato.
+In April 2023, three former band members, Jordan Buckley, Micciche, and Holyoak, announced they had formed a new band, Better Lovers, with Fit for an Autopsy guitarist Will Putney and former Dillinger Escape Plan vocalist Greg Puciato.
 Their debut single, "30 under 13", was released on April 17, 2023.
 Their debut EP, God Made Me an Animal, was released via Sharptone Records on July 7, 2023.
 On October 9, 2023, Keith Buckley announced that he had formed a new band with Charlie and Nick Bellmore (of Kingdom of Sorrow) called Many Eyes.
 The band's debut single, "Revelation", was released the following week.
-It serves as the lead single to their debut album The Light Age, which was produced by Jamey Jasta and released on September 6, 2024, by Jasta's Perseverance Records.
+It served as the lead single to their debut album The Light Age, which was produced by Jamey Jasta and released on September 6, 2024, by Jasta's Perseverance Records.

+On September 5, 2026, rhythm guitarist Andy Williams, who was also a professional wrestler, died after collapsing in the ring during a match at age 48.

 Musical style

 Every Time I Die's style has been described as metalcore, hardcore punk and post-hardcore.
 They initially formed as a hardcore band but their music soon manifested strong influences from heavy metal and rock.
 They have been called "metalcore icons" and their 2003 album Hot Damn! a "total gamechanger" for the genre.
 AllMusic described their metalcore sound as mixing alternative metal, Southern metal and screamo.
 They have also experimented with mathcore and sludge metal at various points in their discography.
 They are strongly influenced by Southern rock; frontman Keith Buckley stated that "the grit of ...
 Southern rock bands is the one commonality that the band has.
 It's something we all appreciate and grew up on, in a sense; mainly because it was the type of music that made a coarse poetry out of nature."
+Additionally, Ultimate Guitar stated that the band invented "party metal".

 Just as the band's sound is chaotic, sharp and manifold, their lyrics are crafted to be strange, sarcastic, and sardonic.
+The band's themes include real life-related topics.